e-Dylan/chessai/readme.md

 ## CHESS.AI

-# Deep Learning Robotic Chess AI that Controls Itself in Live Games
+# Deep Learning Chess AI
 Goals:
 - Create chess engine in Python that can simulate a rule-based chess game
 - Create a proper UI to simulate a chess game w/ drag and drop, sounds, colours, flare
-- Zero-train an AI on millions of chess games to become excellent at chess
+- Train an AI on millions of chess games to become excellent at chess

 # Game
 1 = winning for white